-Sulphur Hexafluoride (SF_6) is an extremely potent greenhouse gas and QinetiQ is currently exploring options to phase out its use.
-However there is specialist equipment in operation within QinetiQ that results in the release of SF_6 emissions.
+Sulphur Hexafluoride (SF6) is an extremely potent greenhouse gas and QinetiQ is currently exploring options to phase out its use.
+However there is specialist equipment in operation within QinetiQ that results in the release of SF6 emissions.

-SF_6 emissions in the year are estimated using the number of trials that have occurred which required the use of the specialist equipment, with each trial estimated to release 15.75kg of SF_6 .
+SF6 emissions in the year are estimated by the site team using the number and type of trials that have occurred which required the use of the specialist equipment.